jitpack/jitpack.io/README.md

 To enable your own domain name:

-  1. Add a DNS TXT record that maps git.yourcompany.com to https://github.com/yourcompany
+  1. Add a DNS TXT record that maps git.yourcompany.com to https://github.com/yourcompany.
+This needs to be configured at your domain name provider such as GoDaddy.
+For example see [How to add a TXT record](https://uk.godaddy.com/help/add-a-txt-record-19232).

-  2. Go to https://jitpack.io/#com.yourcompany/yourrepo and click Look up.
+  2. Go to https://jitpack.io/#com.example/yourrepo and click Look up.
 If DNS resolution worked then you should see a list of versions.

   3. Select the version you want and click 'Get it' to see Maven/Gradle instructions.